Polygenism: Co-Adamism

 Co-Adamism claims that there was more than one Adam – small groups of men, created at the same time in different places across the Earth – and therefore that the different races were separately created.
 The idea of co-Adamism has been traced back as far as Paracelsus in 1520.
 Other 16th century advocates of co-Adamism included Thomas Harriot and Walter Raleigh, who theorised a different origin for the Native Americans.

 In 1591 Giordano Bruno argued that because no one could imagine that the Jews and the Ethiopians had the same ancestry, then God must have either created separate Adams or Africans were the descendants of pre-Adamite races.

 An anonymous Biblical paper supporting co-Adamism was published in 1732 entitled Co-adamitae or an Essay to Prove the Two Following.
 Paradoxes, viz.
 I. That There Were Other Men Created at the Same time with Adam, and II.
 That the Angels did not fall.

 Henry Home, Lord Kames was a believer in co-Adamism.
 Home believed God had created different races on Earth in separate regions.
-In his book Sketches on the History of Man in 1734 Home claimed that the environment, climate, or state of society could not account for racial differences, so that the races must have come from distinct, separate stocks.
+In his book Sketches of the History of Man in 1774 Home claimed that the environment, climate, or state of society could not account for racial differences, so that the races must have come from distinct, separate stocks.

 Charles White was another advocate of co-Adamism, although he used less theology to support his views.
 White's Account of the Regular Gradation in Man in 1799, provided the empirical science for polygenism.
 White defended the theory of polygeny by refuting French naturalist Georges-Louis Leclerc, Comte de Buffon's interfertility argument: the theory that only the same species can interbreed – pointing to species hybrids such as foxes, wolves and jackals, which were separate groups that were still able to interbreed.